Rock Australia Magazine: History

 By 1984, with many other new writers like Marie Ryan and Virginia Moncrieff joining the roster of freelancers, Phil Stafford had bought the magazine, taken over as editor, and moved it back to its spiritual home in Darlinghurst.
 There, with Stafford's family by his side - his wife Jacqui and brother Chris, who drew brilliant cartoons for the magazine as well as associate-editing - RAM found a new lease on life.
 Clinton Walker returned to the fold, making for a formidable front-line alongside Frank Brunetti and Mark Mordue, at least until Brunetti drifted away to concentrate on his band the Died Pretty, and Mordue went off to edit Stiletto and then Australian Style.
 But new waves of writers continued to come through, including Wanda Jamrozik, Jon Casimir, Mark Demetrius, Bernard Zuel, Jack Marx, Paul Toohey, Craig N. Pearce, Lynden Barber, Tim McGee, Pat Sheil, Ignatius Jones, John Encarnacao, Brent Clough, Mara Smarelli and others.
 RAM even acquired a designated American correspondent, the LA-based Cary Darling.
 The difference now was that proto-'alternative' acts like Nick Cave or the GoBetweens could make the cover; although it's almost certain that when would-be stadium rockers like, say, Jimmy Barnes or INXS, graced the cover, those issues sold better.
 But still the scene was sufficiently rich, even as the pub circuit was starting to shrink, that RAM was never caught short for content.
 The careers of so many iconic Australian acts were chronicled in the pages of RAM, whether Midnight Oil, the Angels, INXS, the Sunnyboys, the Church, Mental As Anything, Paul Kelly, the GoBetweens, Nick Cave, the Triffids, the Divinyls, Crowded House, Hunters & Collectors, the Hoodoo Gurus… the 80s were the great glory days of pub rock, and a RAM stringer always had his or her 'name on the door'.

 In the end though, RAM was caught between a rock and hard place.
-On one hand, the rise of the free street press stole a lot of its advertising, and even without the writing firepower, papers like Sydney's On the Street, Melbourne's Beat, Brisbane's Time Off and Perth's X-Press stole a lot of its readers due to being weekly, free (of course), and offering comprehensive regionalized gig guides (something RAM could never quite manage, despite trying).
+On one hand, the rise of the free street press stole a lot of its advertising, and even without the writing firepower, papers like Sydney's On the Street, Melbourne's Beat, Brisbane's Time Off and Perth's X-Press stole a lot of its readers due to being weekly, free (of course), and offering comprehensive regionalised gig guides (something RAM could never quite manage, despite trying).
 On the other hand, the local monthly edition of Rolling Stone, now owned and edited by Toby Creswell, was no longer inky newsprint but a colour glossy, and was finally tapping into the Australian scene to as intimate an extent as RAM ever had - and now had the pool of writers to tell the stories.